vivijang/automation-test-engine/README.md

 Welcome to Automation-Test-Engine (ATE)
 ======================
-ATE is an engine to parse and execute test case(s) coded as Spring application context xml file format.
+ATE is an engine to parse and execute test case(s) written in Spring application context xml file format.

-It's a open source tool created for system level QA regression testing, not for developer unit testing.
+It's an open source tool built on top of Selenium for system level QA regression testing, not for developer unit testing.

+It's the first tool that has solved the conflict of easy-to-use vs. code maintainability, which exists in most of the system QA automation tools on the market including QTP, Functional Tester and Test Complete, etc.

+User manual is supposed to be enough for manual QA tester to start from without any specfic training.

-Manual QA tester needs only minimal training to be capable of using this tool.
+If needed, manual QA tester needs only minimal training to be capable of using this tool.
 The training shall have the following knowledge,
 * HTML tag, which has already been possessed by most manual QA testers
 * Minimal SQL statements, which have been possessed by most manual QA testers
 * Understand Spring Application Context xml file format, 2-3 hour's training session.